-Are you looking for suggestions for the easiest online bachelor’s degrees for 2021?
+Are you looking for suggestions for the easiest online bachelor’s degrees?
 Is an easy degree program going to meet your needs?
 What sort of online bachelor’s degree program is best for you?
 Read on!

 In 13th-century Europe, the bachelor’s degree wasn’t the degree that we know it today.
 Instead, it was a step toward the only degree recognized in European higher education – a master’s or doctorate.
 But even then, it had the hallmarks we associate with a modern bachelor’s degree.
 These included 3-4 years of studying prescribed texts, passing examinations, and the opportunity to achieve a degree of master’s or doctorate with further studies.